 Punishment by Removal– This involves taking away something the child enjoys following the undesirable behavior.
 Some examples of Punishment by Removal (Also called Negative Punishment.) are:

 - Not doing an enjoyable activity that was promised or expected.

 - Isolating the child via “time-outs” or sending them to their rooms.

 Children’s brains are rapidly developing, especially in the first six years of life.
 This is the period in their lives when logical reason is forming.

 Consequences should make natural sense to the child, and their environments and relationships with their caregivers kept positive.

-This is a brief summary on the difference between natural consequences and punishment, and why natural consequences are preferable.
-Parenting is far more complicated than can be summarized on an internet article, though!
+This is a brief summary of the difference between natural consequences and punishment, and why natural consequences are preferable.
+Parenting is far more complicated than can be summarized on an internet article, though.

 There are some instances wherein letting a child experience natural consequences is not a viable option.
 (Running into the street, ect.)
 In these cases, try to remain consistent with whatever punishment you choose to implement and always make sure to help your child develop their reasoning skills by discussing the situation with them.

 It’s preferable to curtail behaviors, (We’ll use running into a street as an example.) by allowing natural consequences early on, such as: